top of page

 Curtis.png

-Curtis Grace, PhD President
+Curtis Grace, PhD Past President

 Curtis Grace, PhD is a Principal Scientist in Developmental and Reproductive Toxicology (DART), Nonclinical Drug Safety at Merck in West Point, PA.
 Dr. Grace works as a Study Director and Monitor supporting multiple preclinical programs and modalities and has expertise in neurobehavioral toxicology assessments.
 Previously, he worked as a Study Director in the DART group at Covance Laboratories, Inc. Dr. Grace received his Ph.D. in Molecular and Developmental Biology from Cincinnati Children’s Hospital Research Foundation in 2010, where he focused on long-term neurobehavioral effects of developmental exposure to drugs of abuse.
 He was a postdoctoral fellow at the US EPA Toxicity Assessment Division from 2010-2012.
 Dr. Grace has over 20 publications in peer-reviewed scientific journals and is an active member the Society for Birth Defects Research and Prevention (BDRP) and MARTA.
 He has previously served on the BDRP Membership Committee and as MARTA councilor, and currently serves on the BDRP Student Affairs Committee and is involved in the Health & Environmental Sciences Institute (HESI) DART preweaning developmental endpoints and dystocia working groups.

-female avatar.jpg
+female avatar_edited.png

 jonathan screenshot.jpg

-Johnathan Furr Treasurer
+Johnathan Furr, DABT Treasurer

-Johnathan (John) Furr has over 20 years of experience as a researcher and Study Director in Developmental and Reproductive Toxicology.
-Prior to joining Inotiv as a Senior Toxicologist (DART), he was Senior Scientist and Study Director at Southern Research for 5 years, and a Biologist at the US Environmental Protection Agency for 17 years.
-John’s primary area of expertise is male reproductive endocrinology, and the development, design, and implementation of non-clinical in vivo assays to assess chemical toxicity to the male reproductive tract.
-In addition, John has vast experience in the data interpretation of DART multigenerational and prenatal development studies.
+Johnathan Furr is currently the Director of Developmental and Reproductive Toxicology at Inotiv.
+Prior to joining Inotiv as a Senior Toxicologist (DART), he was Senior Scientist and Study Director at Southern Research for 5 years, and a Biologist at the US Environmental Protection Agency for 17 years, where his primary area of focus was male reproductive endocrinology.
+Johnathan is a Diplomate of the American Board of Toxicology and has co-authored over 50 peer-reviewed publications and abstract presentations in the field of Developmental and Reproductive Toxicology.

 Screenshot 2025-07-25 at 3.47.50 PM.png